 I’d like to interview you about your work.

 That’s great.
-Please send me your interview questions via the contact form.
+Please send me your interview questions via email.
 Let me know what magazine, radio station, TV station, publishing company, or newspaper you work for.
-I do not give out my phone number, but I may be willing to zoom with you.
-After the pandemic I would be available for in person interviews.

 Will you submit your work to my project?

 It depends.
 Send me info through contact form.
 Even if I don’t submit, I can pass it on to others who may be interested.